Database Visibility provides metrics on the performance of your database and helps troubleshoot performance-related issues.

 AppDynamics Database Visibility detects when a database back end has matching credentials with a database server being monitored by a collector.
 Database Visibility automatically associates the back end with the collector, so you can view its performance with the Application Flow Map, Tier Flow Map, or Node Flow Map.

-The following types of information are sent to the Controller:
+The following types of information are sent to the Tenant:

 The following types of information are sent to the Events Service:

-- Time that each query spends at each wait state
+- The time that each query spends at each wait state.

 - Individual query statistics for databases that support it.

 - Information about individual execution plans in databases that support it.